yujuan-zhang/feature-representation-for-LLMs/Model/Instructions for creating a dataset based on non-homologous division.md

    df.to_excel(save_path, index=False)
    ```

-   The method of obtaining homology analysis information between the independent test set and the protein sequences in the self-constructed database is similar to the above method.

-2. Remove protein sequences from the test set and independent test set that exhibit high homology with the custom database, to obtain a set of proteins with relatively lower homology.
+2. Remove protein sequences from the independent test set that exhibit some degree homology with the custom database, to obtain a set of proteins with relatively lower homology.
 In this experiment, a Bitscore > 50 is utilized as the threshold for filtering high-homology sequences.

    ```python
    import pandas as pd